 - Battle Born Batteries LiFePO4 12 Volt Deep Cycle Battery – Best Lithium Battery

 - Renogy Lithium-Ion Phosphate Battery – Best Li-Ion Battery

 Battery shopping can be intimidating.
-You want the most for your money, but you need to know you’re making the right choice and getting a safe battery that’s made for your travel trailer and is powerful enough to meet your needs.
+You want the most for your money, but you need to know you’re making the right choice and getting a safe battery that’s made for your RV or travel trailer and is powerful enough to meet your needs.
 Some things to keep in mind when shopping around are:

 - Endurance and power

 - Amp-hours and reserve capacity

 - Wet cell versus absorbed glass mat